Generic name: procarbazine [ proe-KAR-ba-zeen ]

 - Pheochromocytoma—Blood pressure may be affected

-Proper Use of procarbazine
+Proper use of procarbazine

-Use procarbazine only as directed by your doctor.
+Use this medicine only as directed by your doctor.
 Do not use more or less of it and do not use it more often than your doctor ordered.
 The exact amount of medicine you need has been carefully worked out.
 Taking too much may increase the chance of side effects while taking too little may not improve your condition.

 Procarbazine is sometimes given together with certain other medicines.
 If you are using a combination of medicines, make sure that you take each one at the right time and do not mix them.
 Ask your health care professional to help you plan a way to take your medicines at the right times.